 All medications must be brought to the nurse's office or principal's office in the original container.
 All medications must have a label including student's name, drug name, directions concerning dosage, and schedule for administration.
 Prescription and non- prescription medication must be in original container with a written request from the parent or guardian to administer the medication.
+If the medication is going to be taken daily for more than 15 days, must have written documentation from the physician.
 Nonprescription medication will be dispensed in accordance with Board policy.
+A student is only able to carry medication during the day if proper paperwork has been filled out by the physician. the parent and the nurse (ex. inhaler, epi-pen).
 For the safety of the child, narcotic medications will not be administered at school or at school functions.
 A nurse needs knowledge of an existing illness or condition that may impact the administration of minor first aid or emergency care.
-The district will not purchase medication to give to a student.
+The District will not purchase medication to give to a student.